MissingMaps/blog/Readme.md

 ### Adding Blog Posts

 Blog post are added to the [missingmaps](http://missingmaps.org) site by adding a new file here.

-Images go in the `arcmaps/share/blog-pictures/` S3 bucket, should be named following `missingmaps-blog_YYYYMMDD_my-file-name.extension`, and should be resized to an appropriately small size.
-Banner images should have the hue/saturation reduced.

-Copy an early blog post as a template.
-Follow the image file naming conventions and talk to us about putting the image files in the same AWS S3 bucket as all the other images (talk to daniel.joseph@redcross.org if you need support).
+Click on the Create new file botton on top of this page and a new file will open.

-First create a file with the following naming conventions YYYY-MM-DD-[title-of-post].md For instance the first blog post is named 2016-05-05-intro-to-missing-maps.md
+First name your file with the following naming conventions YYYY-MM-DD-[title-of-post].md For instance the first blog post is named 2016-05-05-intro-to-missing-maps.md

-Next add the following to the top of your new file.
+Next copy and paste the following to the top of your new file.
 This 'front matter' is important for the page meta data and so that it will build correctly.

 ````
 ---